Vinca is a plant genus that’s part of the dogbane family.

 Soil type – any type, moist but draining

-Usually you’ll be purchasing Vinca in a pot, perhaps with flowers already so that you’re sure which variety you get.
-The natural growing environment is along riverbanks, so best try and reproduce that.
+Usually you’ll be purchasing Vinca in a pot, perhaps with flowers already so you’re sure of the variety.
+It grows in the wild along riverbanks, so best try and reproduce that.

 How to plant Vinca in the ground

-- Add one part manure or ripe compost to three parts garden soil to trigger fast growth.
+- Add one part manure/ripe compost to three parts garden soil for faster growth.

-- Make sure the soil drains well or you’ll risk root rot on your vinca.
-Add clay hydroton at the bottom of the hole if need be.
+- Make sure soil drains well or you’ll risk root rot.
+Add clay hydroton at the bottom of the hole if needed.

-- Backfill and cover with plant mulch to lock moisture in and keep the soil cool.
+- Backfill and cover with plant mulch to lock moisture in and keep soil cool.